Yashrajsinh012/Sentiment_Analysis_Forecasting/README.md

 # Sentiment Classification Using Semi-Supervised Learning

 This project presents a semi-supervised learning approach to sentiment classification using a small labeled dataset (from Kaggle) and a large unlabeled corpus (Amazon cellphone reviews).
-The pipeline incorporates active learning and metric learning to reduce manual labeling efforts while progressively improving model performance.
+The pipeline incorporates active learning and contrastive learning to reduce manual labeling efforts while progressively improving model performance.

 ---